umtakcn/EndtoEndDevOps/README.md

 - Infrastructre Provisioning: Terraform
 - Container Runtime: Docker
 - Container Orchestration: Kubernetes
+- Compute: Google Cloud Provider
 - Database: MySQL
 - Operating System: CentOS 8
+### Creating Infrastructure - Terraform
+First of all, we need to create infrastructure which includes servers, network and firewall rules.
+We will use Google Cloud Provider for this.
+You can get 300 $ free balance for 3 months.
+All you need is a new Google account.
+This is more than enough for this project.
+We will use Terraform to create servers, network and firewall rules.
+Since we need to create many servers and configure many things, Terraform script will simplify all these things.
+Let's start.